 - Switch off air conditioners so they are off when power is restored.

 - Minimise opening and closing your fridge or freezer.

 - Keep useful phone numbers on hand, such as the SES and your electricity provider.

-- Unplug ‘surge-sensitive’ equipment such as computers to avoid potential damage.
+- Unplug ‘surge-sensitive’ equipment such as computers and TVs to avoid potential damage.

 - Keep across the news and emergency updates (on your mobile phone or radio).

 See our How to prepare for an extended power outage guide for more information.